brendenwest/it121/5_objects.md

 ### JavaScript Classes

-While JS does not have a traditional `class-based` structure, developers used to that paradigm struggled with understanding JS and eventually ES6 introduced `classes` which provide a facade over existing JS object syntax.
+Because developers used to a `class-based` structure have struggled with understanding JS, ES6 introduced `classes` which provide a facade over existing JS object syntax.

-Unlike classic functions, JS class declarations are not `hoisted`, and you must declare a class before using it.
+JS class declarations are not `hoisted` in a program and you must declare a class before using it.

 Classes are defined with the `class` keyword and can have a `constructor` method.